ims-systems-00/ims-kb/docs/General Information/Our IMS/our_ims.md

 <img src="/img/DocImg/General Information/Our_IMS/Completed_Premises_Form.png" alt="Premises Form" class="center"/>

 After creating a Premise it will be shown on the right-hand side.
-You can add multiple Premises to a single Business Function and they will be display as a list.
+You can add multiple Premises to a single Business Function and they will be displayed as a list.
 You can edit these with the pencil icon and delete them with the trash can icon.

 ### Compliance Bodies

-On the right hand side, you can see the Title and Descriptions of the various Compliance Bodies your organisation has created within the iMS System.
+On the right-hand side, you can see the Title and Descriptions of the various Compliance Bodies your organisation has created within the iMS System.
 To view more information about the Compliance Bodies, click on the pencil icon to the right of the description.
-This is also where you can edit the exisiting details of the Compliance Body.
+This is also where you can edit the existing details of the Compliance Body.

 *Please note, some roles may have limited access*